 Story.
 Stories can be considered childhood’s language.
 Children are natural storytellers, they think of their lives in terms of story.
 The story line or plot is the glue that holds all the elements of the story together.
 If you want your little one to remember a sequence of events or steps in a procedure, make up a story that links all the pieces together.
 Combine a story sequence with images to make an even more effective learning experience.

 Alphabet Tales is a great example of how to use story and visuals to convey “schoolish concepts” in a way that is friendly and age appropriate for the very young child.
 Try cuddling in a rocking chair with a toddler and talking your way through the stories in the book without making any attempt to teach him.
 Over time, he will have absorbed a lot of ideas about letters, their shapes and their sounds, but it will have been done in a way that is in sync with his developmental stage.
-For more details, see an example of a story taken from Alphabet Tales.
+For more details, see sample pages from Alphabet Tales.

 Touch.
 Very young children learn about the world through their senses—sight, smell, touch, sound, and taste.
 They pick up cues about natural characteristics of objects in their world; they learn about things that are soft or hard, heavy or light, smooth or rough, hot or cold, sweet or sour, and so forth.
 They learn about shape, what happens when you drop something, what “round” means and how round objects behave.
 They learn so much that becomes background for formal learning later in life.
 The richer the sensory background, the broader the store of prior knowledge and understanding the child will bring to school.